ismawno/vulkit/README.md

 // Rest of the code...
 ```

 The result object returned encapsulates a `VKit::Instance` object, which contains a `VkInstance` handle.
 Almost all Vulkit objects, including `VKit::Instance`, are simple, trivially copyable POD classes.
 This design means resource cleanup is entirely the user's responsibility.
-However, Vulkit minimizes the effort required by providing `Destroy()` and `SubmitForDeletion()` methods for all classes that manage Vulkan resources.
-Additionally, a `DeletionQueue` class is available for use with the `SubmitForDeletion()` method to streamline cleanup.
+However, Vulkit minimizes the effort required by providing `Destroy()` methods for all classes that manage Vulkan resources.
+Additionally, a `DeletionQueue` class is available for use with the `SubmitForDeletion()` method to streamline cleanup that automatically picks up the `Destroy()` method of objects.

 You can create a headless Vulkan instance by calling `SetHeadless(true)` on the builder, which will exclude the necessary extensions for presentation.